The qualified education expenses must not include amounts paid using grants, scholarships, or other tax-free benefits.

 In addition, if the student is at least a half-time student, room and board are qualified education expenses.

-The expense for room and board qualifies only to the extent that it is not more than the greater of the following two amounts.
+The expense for room and board qualifies only to the extent that it isn't more than the greater of the following two amounts.